t-park1112/We-Have-No-Idea/Project-Learning-Package/Learning Package.md

 ### *By the end of this Learning Package you should be able to:*

-1. *To be able to identify all relevant aspects of a SCRUM board*
+1. *Identify all relevant aspects of a SCRUM board*
 <br/>

-2. *To be able to identify all roles involved with using a SCRUM board*
+2. *Identify all roles involved with using a SCRUM board*
 <br/>

 3. *Participate in a standup involving using a SCRUM board*